BitcoinDesign/Guide/guide/designing-products/units-and-symbols.md

    caption = "Examples of different pluralization schemes for bitcoin and satoshis"
 %}

 Consider the best way to pluralize bitcoin units in your product.
 Treatment of plurals can differ between languages and cultures.
 When choosing a pluralization scheme, consider what your users are likely to be accustomed to.
+You can take the guess work out of this by using a pluralization ruleset, such as [`Intl.PluralRules`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules#examples).

 Typically, the word "bitcoin" can mean a singular or a plural.
 In the early days of bitcoin, it was common to see people use the word "bitcoins" as a plural.
 This has become a less commonly used word, though it's still grammatically correct.
 However, it's far more common to see the satoshi (sat) expressed as "satoshis" (sats) when plural.